-It is no secret that victims of personal injury accidents utilize the civil legal system to recover money damages from the defendant (the party at fault for the accident and serious injuries they sustained).
+It is no secret that victims of personal injury traffic accidents utilize the civil legal system to recover money damages from the defendant (the party at fault for the accident and serious injuries they sustained).
 Or, they use this system to collect from the defendant’s insurance carrier.
 Monetary damages often include reimbursement for the plaintiff’s medical bills, loss of earnings, property damages, and pain and suffering.

 What’s the difference between criminal and civil recovery?